matthewlarkin/bare.sh/README.md

 # openai.sh
-A dead simple bash script for basic OpenAI API calls, without bells and whistles, that helps you steamline your interactions with chat, threads, and assistants.
-This tool is designed to be straightforward, enabling quick and effective communication with OpenAI's powerful models without getting bogged down in complexity.
-Embrace the simplicity 🏖️.
+A minimalist bash script for straightforward OpenAI API engagements, without the extra baggage.
+Unreasonably easy; facilitating fast and efficient connections with OpenAI's less intuitive API calls (such as thread creation and polling).
+Written in bash, because not everything needs to run in a Node.js or Python runtime environment. 🏖️

 ## ⭐️ Features
 - Create one-off chat requests